shovelers/network-monorepo/docs/docs/accounts.md

 **User-controlled**

 - Each account on Creole has an associated account-fs.
-It acts as a personal information store, portable across apps and syncing across devices
+It acts as a personal information store, portable across apps and syncing across devices.
 - Users can selectively provide data access to different accounts.

 **Local-first**